 The Board has a majority voting policy.
-This means that if a director receives more "withhold" votes than "FOR" votes at the annual meeting of shareholders, then the director will immediately tender his or her resignation to the Chairman, which resignation becomes effective only if accepted by the Board.
-In such circumstances, the Nominating and Corporate Governance Committee will consider a director's offer to resign and make a recommendation to the Board as to whether to accept it.
+This means that if a director receives more "AGAINST" votes than "FOR" votes at the annual meeting of shareholders, then, if it is an incumbent director as are all the nominees, the director will immediately tender his or her resignation to the Chairman, which resignation becomes effective only if accepted by the Board.
+In such circumstances, the Nominating and Corporate Governance Committee of the Board will consider a director's offer to resign and make a recommendation to the Board as to whether to accept it.
 Absent exceptional circumstances, the resignation will be accepted and will be effective when accepted by the Board.
 The director having tendered his or her resignation pursuant to this policy will not participate in any meeting of the Board or of the Nominating and Corporate Governance Committee at which the resignation is considered.
 The Board will have 90 days from the annual meeting to reach a decision and disclose such decision by way of a news release, a copy of which will be provided to the Toronto Stock Exchange ("TSX").
 If the Board determines not to accept the resignation, such news release will fully state the reasons for that decision.
+If the nominee is a first-time nominee, he or she will not be elected if he or she receives more "AGAINST" votes than "FOR" votes at the annual meeting of shareholders.
 This policy does not apply in circumstances involving contested director elections.